jillesvangurp/json-dsl-jupyter/README.md

 # JsonDsl jupyter notebook with some examples

-Created to be used as demo material at the March 2024 Kotlin meetup in Berlin.
+Created to be used as demo material at the March 2024 Kotlin meetup in Berlin for my presentatino on [json-dsl](https://github.com/jillesvangurp/json-dsl).

 ## Usage